Invoice discounting cost answers.

 There are two main types of factoring services: non-recourse and recourse.
 Bankers Factoring The Best Non-recourse Factoring Company include credit protection in our factoring services for no additional fees.

-The main benefit of non-recourse factoring is having bad debt protection if your customers become bankrupt, run out of money to pay invoices or short-pay bills.
+The main benefit of non-recourse factoring is having bad debt protection if your customers become bankrupt, run out of money to pay invoices, or short-pay bills.
 Recourse factoring means you cover bad debt and cash flow losses from customer default.

 Related article: How Much Does Invoice Factoring Cost?